 His name was Vincent Hanley.
 He was still in his twenties when his groundbreaking show went on air.
-RTE, our national broadcaster, somehow had the sense to realize it was teenage catnip and so they let it run for three hours every Sunday, transforming our adolescence.
+RTE, our national broadcaster, somehow had the sense to realize that it was teenage catnip and they let it run for three hours every Sunday, transforming our adolescence.

 He had a gift, which is why he became sought after.
 He had understood the power of a dream.

-In the 1980s most young Irish people believed in that dream just as ardently.
+In the recession hit 1980s most young Irish people believed in that dream just as ardently.
 It was a dream with a destination, the USA, and he broadcast glimpses of it back to Ireland though our televisions, dazzling our famished eyes.